 Laying in bed with ‘Gator is so strange.
 He insists it is only for old times’ sake.
 He and the twins usually stay out at the ‘Gator ranch.
 I promise to accompany them in the morning to reconnect with my old bossie Bessie, the milker.
 Before I fall asleep, ‘Gator sneaks out to join the twins.
 I am alone in bed for the first time since Hollywood.
 I feel lonely until Jace joins me.
 He lets me screw him, so I won’t forget how to do it properly.
 Once I finish, I let him fuck me.
 I go instantly to sleep after a second orgasm.

 Mom’s blueberry pancakes are better than Du-Par’s, or, at least I say so.
 I put all the family presents under the tree.
-The twins plan a tour of all our teachers, friends and choir members to show I haven’t forgotten my roots – all seven months of living in Iowa.
+The twins plan a tour of all our teachers, friends and choir members to show I have not forgotten my roots – all eight months of living in Iowa.
 Mrs. McCarthy is effusive with her interest in my Harvard life.
 I show her the Lampoon issue I helped produce.
 She is thrilled that I’m going to be a TA the next fall.
 When I tell her about my Hollywood work/study, she declares that she always knew I was destined for greatness – my greatest fan.
 I reluctantly admit that ‘my’ movie is a B grade frat farce.
-She swears I’m her only student who even knows what a farce is.
+She swears I m her only student who even knows what a farce is.
 Coach ‘Red’ Ball tells me I look scrawnier than ever.
 He warns his latest football team not to underestimate me.
 We sit and discuss ‘Gator’s first year as a starting linebacker at Iowa State.
 My boy has lived up to his reputation and was voted a second string Big Ten Conference all-star.
 Even Noah got notices as an up-and-coming defense man from Ames High.
 He promises that bowling is starting soon and Ames is psyched to defend its national title.
 He has been scouting the competition and it looks like the Regis boys will not compete for lack of female bowlers.
 The French Club volunteered to serve again but the national organizing committee ruled against them as they do not attend high school close enough to practice together.
 Jack will be disappointed.